-A non-qualifying law BA is a higher education course which leads to a Bachelor of Arts degree.
+A non-qualifying law degree is a higher education course which leads to a Bachelor of Arts degree.
+It’s a three or four year course which includes law modules but also includes study of wider topics outside of the law.

-One benefit of a non-qualifying degree is that many of the courses offered are law combined with other subjects.
-By studying a non-qualifying law BA, you can explore other subjects you’re interested in like history, languages and politics.
+One benefit of a non-qualifying law degree is that many of the courses offered are law combined with other subjects.
+In other words, by studying a law BA, you can explore other subjects you’re interested in like history, languages and politics.

-If you change your mind after starting your non-qualifying law degree, you would need to take a law conversion course before being eligible to move onto courses that lead to a career as a barrister or solicitor.
+If you start your degree without the intention of training as a lawyer and change your mind, you would need to take a law conversion course before being eligible to move onto courses that lead to a career as a barrister or solicitor.

 Alternatively, some law schools allow you to switch from your law BA to an LLB after your first or second year.